Tracking becomes governable.

 • Separation of concerns - Known, unknown, and invalid traffic are treated differently instead of being silently mixed.

-• Reproducibility - Past analytics states can be reconstructed and explained reliably.
+• Reproducibility - Past tracking states can be reconstructed and explained reliably.

 • Confidence - Documentation and evidence are generated from observed reality, not manual interpretation.